Sopwith Pup: Training duties

 The Pup saw extensive use as a trainer.
-Student pilots completing basic flight training in the Avro 504k often graduated to the Pup as an advanced trainer.
+Student pilots completing basic flight training in the Avro 504k often graduated to the Pup as advanced trainers.
 The Pup was also used in Fighting School units for instruction in combat techniques.
-Many training Pups were reserved by senior officers and instructors as their personal runabouts while a few survived in France as personal or squadron 'hacks' long after the type had been withdrawn from combat.
+Many training Pups were reserved by senior officers and instructors as their runabouts while a few survived in France as personal or squadron 'hacks' long after the type had been withdrawn from combat.

 Nomenclature

 The Pup was officially named the Sopwith Scout.
-The "Pup" nickname arose because pilots considered it to be the "pup" of the larger two-seat Sopwith 1 1/2 Strutter.
+The "Pup" nickname arose because pilots considered it to be the "pup" of the larger two-seat Sopwith 1½ Strutter.
 The name never had official status as it was felt to be "undignified," but a precedent was set, and all later Sopwith types apart from the Triplane acquired animal names (Camel, Dolphin, Snipe etc.), which ended up with the Sopwith firm being said to have created a "flying zoo" during the First World War.